JeffersonLab/DEMPgen/May2026_ePIC_Simulation_Campaign/Input_File_Regeneration_Info.md

     - pion - pi+ commands, subdivided into each beam energy combo

 - The commands above also produce the output in an optional root output format.
 These files are produced and backed up on multiple systems, but are not included on GitHub.
-  - Contact Stephen Kay (stephen.kay@york.ac.uk) or Love Preet (navisaharan3@gmail.com) for access to these root files
+  - Contact Stephen Kay (stephen.kay@york.ac.uk) for access to these root files

 - Once the files are generted with DEMPgen, they are processed through the Monte Carlo Afterburner (https://github.com/eic/afterburner) to incorporate crossing angle, beam  effects, and veterx spread for the EIC.